stfc/PSyclone/tutorial/practicals/LFRic/building_code/1_simple_kernels/README.md

 `simple_kernels_driver.f90` sets up LFRic object stack required to define field objects.
 The related Fortran calls are explained below.

-*NOTE:* The order of creating objects, from the global 2D mesh to the local 3D mesh is the same as in the full LFRic model, however the specific calls are likely to be different due to the [reduced version]( ../README.md#lfric-code-support) of the LFRic infrastructure used
+**Note:** The order of creating objects, from the global 2D mesh to the local 3D mesh is the same as in the full LFRic model, however the specific calls are likely to be different due to the [reduced version]( ../README.md#lfric-code-support) of the LFRic infrastructure used